Walking grades indicate difficulty level. They take account of strenuousness and terrain. No tours demand previous snowshoeing experience.

 Tours are priced individually.
 Details on this website under Tours.

-Payment is required in advance.
-If booking more than 6 weeks ahead, a 50% deposit is payable to secure a booking.
-6 weeks before the tour start date the full balance is payable.
+Payment in advance.
+If booking more than 6 weeks ahead, a 50% deposit secures a booking.
+6 weeks before tour start date the full balance is payable.

-We accept a range of payment options, including Paypal, credit card, BACS transfer, and personal cheque.
-Please consult our terms and conditions, or ask us for more details.
+We accept BACS transfer, Paypal, credit card, or cheque.
+Consult terms and conditions, or ask for details.

 Please check specific inclusions and exclusions for the tour you are interested in.

-Not included are transfers to and from Chamonix from further afield, insurance, ski lift passes (where needed), and suitable clothing including footwear (see below).
-Please note that clients having suitable travel insurance is a condition of booking (see terms and conditions for details).
+Not included are transfers to and from Chamonix from further afield, insurance, ski lift passes (occasionally needed), and suitable clothing including footwear (see below).
+Please note that suitable travel insurance is a condition of booking (see terms and conditions).